sequencingatuts/sequencingatuts.github.io/_pages/express.md

 - QC of the DNA sample
 - Library preparation and QC
 - Sequencing on the Illumina MiSeq in 2x150bp mode
 - Electronic delivery of a FastQ file per sample.
-The output is at least 1Mbp per sample (50x coverage for 20 kb plasmid).
+The output is at least 1 Mbp per sample (50x coverage for 20 kb plasmid).
 - Fast turnaround time 48-72 hrs